chesyya/baosky-plugin-api-generator/plugin-docs/language-extensions/embedded-languages.md

 - \+ Avoid issues embedding language services not written in the language server's language (for example, embedding C# compiler in a Razor language server to support C#).
 - \+ No maintenance needed to get new features upstream from other language services.
 - \- Does not work with diagnostics errors.
-The VS Code API does not support diagnostic providers that can 'pull' (request) diagnostics.
+The Baosky API does not support diagnostic providers that can 'pull' (request) diagnostics.
 - \- Hard to share state to other language servers because of lack of control.
 - \- Cross-language features might be hard to implement (for example, providing CSS completion for `.foo` when `<div class="foo">` is present).